Blood Rage: Plot

 Todd and Terry are identical twin brothers.
 One night at a drive-in theater in 1974, young Terry sees his mother Maddy and her date begin kissing inside the car.
-Upset that his mother is "back at it again", he wakes his brother and they sneak out of the car.
-Apparently triggered by his mother's promiscuity, Terry takes a hatchet and murders a teenager having sex with his girlfriend in the backseat of their car, then frames Todd by smearing blood onto him and placing the hatchet into his hand.
+He wakes his brother and they sneak out of the car.
+Apparently triggered by his mother's promiscuity, Terry takes a hatchet and murders a teenager having sex with his girlfriend in the backseat of their car.
+He then frames Todd by smearing blood onto him and placing the hatchet into his hand.
 Todd, too traumatized to speak in his own defense, is found guilty and committed to an asylum.

 Ten years later, in 1984, a now-adult Terry lives happily with his mother in a sprawling but secluded apartment complex named Shadow Woods.
 On Thanksgiving Day, Terry's long dormant murderous rage is revived when his mother gets engaged to her fiancé Brad, who owns the complex.
-Terry also learns that twin brother Todd, whom he framed for murder a decade earlier, has escaped from his mental hospital and may be heading home.
-Terry murders Brad by chopping his right hand off with a machete before splitting his head.
-He plans on again framing twin brother Todd.
+Terry also learns that Todd has escaped from his mental hospital and may be heading home.
+Dr. Berman and her assistant Jackie from the hospital arrive at Shadow Woods to search for Todd.

-Dr. Berman and her assistant Jackie arrive at Shadow Woods in search of Todd.
-Terry greets Jackie before murdering him with his machete, and soon after cuts Dr. Berman in half with the machete in the woods.
-He discards his bloody T-shirt and changes into a vest.
-He then visits his neighbor Andrea, who is babysitting.
-Andrea attempts to seduce Terry but he seems uninterested, before her mother Julie and her date Bill arrive home.
-Meanwhile, Terry's friend Karen bumps into Todd, who has arrived at Shadow Woods, and she believes he is Terry.
-When Todd reveals his true identity, she flees to tell her friends.
-She also tells Terry, who immediately disappears into the night in search of his twin brother, while Karen and her friends Gregg and Artie to go to Andrea's house to party.
+Terry murders Brad by chopping off his right hand and splitting his head open with a machete.
+He then impales Jackie (while implying he is intending to once again frame Todd), and soon after cuts Dr. Berman in half in the woods.
+He discards his bloody shirt after showering.
+He then visits his new neighbor Andrea, who is babysitting for their other neighbor Julie in the latter's apartment.
+Andrea attempts to seduce Terry but he seems uninterested, at which point Julie and her date Bill arrive home.
+Meanwhile, Terry's girlfriend Karen bumps into Todd, who has arrived at Shadow Woods, and she believes he is Terry.
+When Todd reveals his true identity, she flees to tell her friends Gregg and Artie.
+After she also tells Terry, he heads off alone in search of his twin brother, while Karen, Andrea, Gregg and Artie go to Andrea's house to party.